 Fieldwork allows you to apply the theory and skills you learn in the classroom in a practice setting.

-In UIC’s MS in Occupational Therapy program, fieldwork experiences are separated into four placements.
+In UIC’s MS in Occupational Therapy program, fieldwork experiences are separated into five placements.

 - Level IA fieldwork involves students working together to develop, implement, and evaluate group activities designed to address the psychological and social needs of the clients in a community agency.

-- Level IB fieldwork is specifically designed with an emphasis on helping you develop professional behaviors, beginning practice skills, and an understanding and appreciation of psychosocial issues influencing engagement in occupation.
-This is a four-week affiliation in the summer after the first year of classes.
+- Level IB and IC fieldwork is specifically designed with an emphasis on helping you develop professional behaviors, beginning practice skills, and an understanding and appreciation of psychosocial issues influencing engagement in occupation.
+Together, these comprise a four-week clinical placement in the summer after the first year of classes.

-- Level II fieldwork focuses on the application of occupational therapy theory, and the development of clinical reasoning and skills to become a competent entry-level generalist occupational therapist.
-This experience consists of two, 12-week affiliations, in differing areas of practice, at the conclusion of the classroom portion of the program.
+- Level II fieldwork focuses on the application of occupational therapy theory and the development of clinical reasoning and skills to become a competent entry-level generalist occupational therapist.
+This experience consists of two, 12-week clinical placements, in differing areas of practice, at the conclusion of the classroom portion of the program.

 Setting and location

 You’ll engage in a variety of clinical and community-based fieldwork experiences.
-We feels that it’s important for you to receive experience in a variety of settings such as physical disabilities, psychosocial disabilities, pediatrics and community sites.
+We believe that it’s important to receive clinical experience in a variety of settings such as physical disabilities, psychosocial disabilities, pediatrics and community sites.

-- travel more than one hour each way to fieldwork sites,
+- travel more than an hour to fieldwork sites, or

-- have a car to travel to fieldwork sites, and
+- have access to a car and drive to their fieldwork site

-You must be prepared to bear any additional cost of fieldwork including gas, parking, housing and meals.
-Students who are primary caregivers for their children or other relatives or who have health conditions that require them to remain in the Chicago area are exempt from relocation.
+Students who are primary caregivers for their children or other relatives or who have chronic health conditions that require them to remain in the Chicago area are exempt from relocation.